durgeshyadav87/durgeshyadav87/README.md

 `2011 – 2013`

-Started my professional IT career in the hotel industry, supporting day-to-day IT operations and technology infrastructure.
+Started my professional IT career in the hotel industry, supporting day-to-day IT operations, users and technology infrastructure.

-### Key Areas
+### Key Responsibilities

 * IT infrastructure support
 * Computer systems and network support
 * Hardware and software troubleshooting
-* User / staff technical support
+* User and staff technical support
 * System maintenance
 * Network and connectivity troubleshooting
+* Software installation and configuration
 * IT equipment management
-* Software installation and configuration
 * Data and system support
 * Operational technology support

-This experience provided a strong foundation in **IT operations, troubleshooting, end-user support and production environments**, which later helped transition into software development and business application engineering.
+This experience provided a strong foundation in **IT operations, infrastructure, troubleshooting and production environments**, which later supported my transition into professional web application development.

 ---

-# 🧩 Selected Product & Project Experience
+# 🧩 Selected Professional Project Experience

+> The projects below represent selected professional experience.
+Source code for company projects is maintained in private/company repositories and is not publicly available.

+---

 ## 📱 Timenox360